cloudgql/foundations/README.md

 # foundations
-The foundational libraries of using funcgql
+The foundational libraries of using cloudgql